-If the large intestine is alkaline, the intestinal symbionts that the horse’s metabolic system depends on cannot survive.
+If the large intestine is acidic, the intestinal symbionts that the horse’s metabolic system depends on cannot survive.

 Lavisano® was developed on the basis of this knowledge.
 It was tested over a period of many years, which led to ground-breaking discoveries that encouraged us to market it commercially.

 Lavisano pellets should generally be fed dry because the chewing process produces saliva, which is important for digestion.

 However, it is possible to soak the pellets to make a mash.